 If they said ‘yes’, it was yes; if they said, ‘No,’ then I knew it was no forever.
 It was hard for me to approach even a little old lady.
 There is a barrier between people riding the subway – eyes are averted, the wall is set up.
 The breakthrough this painful tension I had to act quickly on impulse, for I hesitated, my subject might get off at the next station and be lost forever.

-In the end, Davidson managed to overcome his anxieties and was able to fully engage with the subway commuters.
+In the end, Davidson managed to overcome his anxieties and fully engage with the subway commuters.
 His portraits establish a link between the audience and the world that is the subway.
-The sense of gloom is maintained throughout the photographs, but within it, the photographer communicates an increasingly widespread sense of solidarity between the inhabitants of the subterranean – there is harmony within the underground malaise.
+The sense of gloom is maintained throughout the photographs.
+Still, within it, the photographer communicates an increasingly widespread sense of solidarity between the inhabitants of the subterranean – there is harmony within the underground malaise.

 Video: Bruce Davidson speaks about his Subway photos

 By the end of the series, no character has been shied away from.
 The entire subway project is uncompromising as well as breathtaking.
 It represents a piece of art as well as the history of the subway community.
-Subway photography embodies an American classic, colorful, dark, and compelling, which is an epitome of America’s underground society as depicted through the imagery.
+Subway photography embodies an American classic, colorful, dark, and compelling epitome of America’s underground society as depicted through the imagery.

 An excerpt from Davidson’s Subway book reads: